Invasive weed Control

 What is KNotweed?

-Knotweed is a quick growing noxious weed in Western Washington State.
-It is most notably defined by its oval to triangular leaves that alternate in a distinct zig-zag pattern, its white/green flowers that bloom from early August to late September, and hollow bamboolike stems.
+Knotweed is a quick-growing noxious weed in Western Washington State.
+It grows rapidly starting in spring, and dies away above the soil at the beginning of winter, leaving living roots underground.
+These roots send out runners, expanding infestations by dozens of square feet per year.
+It is most notably defined by its oval to triangular leaves that alternate in a distinct zig-zag pattern, its white/green flowers that bloom from early August to late September, and hollow bamboo-like stems.
 In Snohomish and King counties, there are 4 species present.

 A hybrid cross between Giant Knotweed and Japanese Knotweed.
 It grows up to 16 ft tall and grows much more aggressively than either parent species, both of which are invasive to the region.
 The flowers tend to be cream colored.